Cais/bns-theme-details/readme.txt

   http://www.gnu.org/licenses/gpl-2.0.html

 == Upgrade Notice ==
+= 0.4 =
+* Now requires WordPress Version 3.6 or higher
+* New in plugin update message code added
+* Added some default styles
-Please stay current with your WordPress installation, your active theme, and your plugins.
+* Please stay current with your WordPress installation, your active theme, and your active plugins.

 == Changelog ==
 = 0.4 =
 * Released ...
 * Added "in plugin update message" functionality
 * Added changelog to output (requires theme to use `changelog.txt` file)
+* Added enqueue statement for scripts and styles
+* Added CONSTANTS for "DRY" purposes and customization paths
 * Updated `exit_message` if WordPress version is too low
 * Corrected shortcode filter reference to indicate `bns_theme_details`
 * Corrected conditional statements (changed `===` to `==`)